 It may seem like I really have bipolar disorder taken care of, but I still live with strong and constant bipolar disorder symptoms- today for example: I got up and had a hard time focusing on what I (this is hilarious- I just went back to read this and see that I just left this sentence hanging!)

 I realized one day- with perfect clarity- that I didn’t want bipolar disorder to control my life.
-I did everything possible to change everything that was making me more ill.
+I did everything possible to change what was making me more ill.
 I had to find my triggers and reduce them or stop them.
-Then I kept trying meds until I found Lamictal.
-Today is hard- just writing this is causing anxiety.
-So I will leave it here for a minute and come back to it.
-I don’t have to want to do something to get it done, nor do I have to feel like doing something in order to get it done.
-I have to get through it by any means possible.
+Then I kept trying meds until I found ones that work at the lowest doses possible.

 Thanks again for your question.
 You can be a professional writer- it just takes a plan you can use every day!
-I wrote my first book only a few years ago- I used to start and stop projects and wonder why I was such a failure- when I realized it was bipolar disorder and that managing the illness helped my writing, I started to have success.
+I wrote my first book at age 33- I used to start and stop projects and wonder why I was such a failure- when I realized it was bipolar disorder and that managing the illness helped my writing, I started to have success.

 Julie